thomasfranz/thomasfranz.github.io/about.md

+# About

 ## Interests
+I enjoy to combine theory and science with real world information technology and real world challenges.
+I am enthusiastic also about football, triathlon, and sim racing.

 ## Background
 - Education: CS
 - Practice: IT-Consulting
-- Science: Semantic Web and AI
+- Research: Semantic Web and AI